Action Potential A Level Biology

 The Role of Neurotransmitters: Synaptic Transmission

 Once the action potential reaches the axon terminal, it triggers the release of neurotransmitters.
 These chemical messengers cross the synaptic cleft (the gap between neurons) and bind to receptors on the postsynaptic neuron.
-This binding can either depolarize (excitatory postsynaptic potential, EPSP) or hyperpolarize (inhibitory postsynaptic potential, IPSP) the postsynaptic neuron, influencing whether or not it will fire an action potential.
+That's why this binding can either depolarize (excitatory postsynaptic potential, EPSP) or hyperpolarize (inhibitory postsynaptic potential, IPSP) the postsynaptic neuron, influencing whether or not it will fire an action potential.
 The integration of numerous EPSPs and IPSPs determines the overall response of the postsynaptic neuron.

 Clinical Significance of Action Potential Dysfunction: Neurological Disorders